Sliperr34/PM_World/README.md

 **Greetings from the PM World mod team!**

 This mod adds a variety of content from the Project Moon games, namely from games such as Lobotom Corporation, Library of Ruin and Limbus Company.
 We strive to convey the experience of these in CDDA; in the mod you will be able to meet familiar characters, familiar places and mechanics.
+This mod created for experimental branch of CDDA!
 ***

 **Fight the manifestation of sin's!**